Museum of Art and Digital Entertainment: History

-In June of 2015, the ceiling collapsed in the MADE’s classroom, leading to a relocation effort.
+In June 2015, the ceiling collapsed in the MADE's classroom, leading to a relocation effort.
 The MADE launched its second Kickstarter to move into a 4000 square foot ground floor retail location.
 It achieved its $50k goal ultimately moving to 3400 Broadway in downtown Oakland.

-The museum reopened its doors to the public at its new location on February 2016, resuming all previous events, exhibitions, and classes.
+The museum reopened its doors to the public at its new location in February 2016, resuming all previous events, exhibitions, and classes.
 Neohabitat, the effort to digitally preserve Habitat, was released to the general public, and all related source code was open sourced under the MIT license.

-In March 2020, the MADE was forced to close down due to the COVID pandemic and the ensuing shelter in place orders from the local and federal government.
+In March 2020, the MADE was forced to close down due to the COVID-19 pandemic and the ensuing shelter in place orders from the local and federal government.
 After arriving at an impasse with its new landlords, the MADE began moving its collection into a temporary storage location in West Oakland.
 Video game documentary creators NoClip featured the museum in one of their videos, helping to raise awareness and fund the museum's ability to maintain its collection in light of the loss in operational revenue.
 Museum volunteers started the MADECast, a podcast that featured discussions on video game development, play, and preservation with luminaries across a wide swath of digital entertainment content topics.
-Guests included Tim Schafer, Ron Gilbert, Roberta Williams, and the MADE’s volunteers.
+Guests included Tim Schafer, Ron Gilbert, Roberta Williams, and the MADE's volunteers.

-In the fall of 2021, Shem Nguyen becomes the Executive Director of the MADE with Alex Handy stepping into the role of Board President.
+In the fall of 2021, Shem Nguyen became the executive director of the MADE, with Alex Handy stepping into the role of board president.
 The MADE brought its collection out for the first time since the beginning of the COVID pandemic to East Oakland's Little Saigon district for a summer festival.

-In May of 2022, the MADE secured a lease agreement with EBALDC (East Bay Asian Local Development Corporation) to reopen at 921 Washington Street.

-In June 2022, the MADE hosted its reopening party one month after starting its lease.
-Matt Householder, the producer of Diablo II, attended the reopening party and signed a copy of Diablo on the shelf and tells stories about its production.
+In May 2022, the MADE secured a lease agreement with EBALDC (East Bay Asian Local Development Corporation) to reopen at 921 Washington Street.
+A month later, that June, the MADE hosted its reopening party.
+Matt Householder, the producer of Diablo II, attended, and signed a copy of Diablo on the shelf and tells stories about its production.
 Over a hundred visitors attended.

-In July 2024, Alex Handy resigned as Board President while staying on the board as an advisor and founder emeritus.
-Shem Nguyen resigned as the executive director and is voted into the role of Board President.
-The board successfully votes to hire its first full-time executive director, Mason Young.
+In July 2024, Alex Handy resigned as board president while staying on the board as an advisor and founder emeritus.
+Shem Nguyen resigned as the executive director and is voted into the role of board president.
+The board successfully voted to hire its first full-time executive director, Mason Young.

-In February of 2025, NHK World broadcast an episode about the history of gaming featuring MADE historian Rob Curl.
+In February 2025, NHK World broadcast an episode about the history of gaming featuring MADE historian Rob Curl.